tilt-dev/tilt.build/docs/install.md

 layout: docs
 ---

-Tilt is currently available for MacOS and Linux.
+Tilt is currently available for macOS and Linux.
+Windows support is available in alpha.

 You'll also need:

 - Docker, to build containers
 - Kubectl, to get information about your cluster
-- A local Kubernetes cluster (on MacOS, Docker For Mac works for this!)
+- A local Kubernetes cluster (on macOS, Docker For Mac works for this!)

-On MacOS
+On macOS
 --------

 - Install [Docker For Mac](https://docs.docker.com/docker-for-mac/install/)